manuelmpouras/sn/README.txt

   post		        Post a new story

-  pu            	Push a locally changed file to the CoolNetwork
+  push            	Push a locally changed file to the CoolNetwork

   show_all_posts        Show all the posts posted on the CoolNetwork